Welcome and Orientation 2025

 What is Welcome and Orientation?

-This is is your official introduction to university life.
-Throughout your first week (often referred to as Welcome Week or Induction Week), you’ll join a variety of events and activities led by university support departments, your course team, and Chester Students’ Union - all designed to help you feel confident, informed, and connected as you start your journey at the University of Chester.
+Welcome and Orientation is your official introduction to life at the University of Chester.
+It begins with your first week (often referred to as Welcome Week, Orientation Week, or Induction Week) - which features a variety of events and activities led by university support teams, your course staff, and Chester Students’ Union.

 What to Expect

-The full schedule will go live from September on the Student Shout Out website, with regular updates added - so be sure to check back often.
+For students starting their studies in January 2026, the full schedule will be available on the Student Shout Out website from December, with regular updates added - so be sure to check back often.

 To help you prepare: